dateng2016/notes/notes.md

 Finally FREE TRIAL

+During the signing up process.
+If you attempt to sign up multiple times, the website will ask you to verify that you are a human to prevent malicious operation.
+However, the verification process on my computer was impossible to get through after multiple attempts.

 ### Suggestion

 - Add email verification during signing up and ask the user to input the password TWICE to prevent error and confirm user intent.
 - Add email and/or phone number syntax verificatoin.
 - Add email and/or phone number verification process to confirm ownership of email and prevent spam/fake account.
+- Improve the CAPTCHA process to better the user experience.

+---

+AFTER LOGGING IN

 ## Team Chat